SLIM Tools

 slim apply-deploy --best-practice-ids readme --best-practice-ids governance-small --repo-urls https://github.com/your-username/your-repo --remote origin --commit-message "Apply SLIM best practices"

-# Explore available AI models
+# Explore available AI models (for reference)

 slim models list